Ridgway Grants Reinstated, starting FY 2023!

-- Objective of the proposed research
+- Brief essay detailing the objective and status of the proposed research

 - Letters of recommendation (for those enrolled in degree programs)

 When to Apply: Applications are due by 28 February 2023.
 Applications dispatched after 28 February will be considered the following year.

 Selection/Timeline: The Ridgway Committee consists of current or former members of USAHEC and the U.S. Army War College and are appointed by the president of the Ridgway Fund Board.
 The committee will notify recipients by 31 March 2023.

 For Patron awareness, below are updated processes and systems we have put in place aimed at facilitating access and research opportunities both on-site and virtually: